mimfgg/semla/README.md

 * `io.semla.datasource.Datasource<T>` is the low level datasource translating the query to the vendor API
 * `io.semla.persistence.EntityManager<T>` is the class implementing all the query logic
 * `io.semla.persistence.EntityManagerFactory` is the class generating the EntityManagers
+* `io.semla.persistence.PersistenceContext` is local to a user query and will keep track of which entities and relations have been already fetched.

 Semla comes with a plugin to generate typed EntityManagers extending `io.semla.persistence.TypedEntityManager` and having type-safe methods for all the properties of your types.